MediSeeUU/MediSeeUU/medctrl-frontend/code_expansion_guide.md

 Now the dashboard fully supports this new page.

 ## Contexts
 The application uses contexts to provide components with data.
 Data is regularly passed as properties in a component, but in some cases, the same data is used in multiple (non-related) components which makes it inconvenient to pass them constantly as properties to each other.
+It also allows to keep the state consistent while navigating to different pages.

 To add a context, first navigate to the `src\shared\contexts` directory.
 This directory contains all the separate contexts of the application.
 Create a new file in this directory (which also ends with Context).
 The structure of this file is as follows: